-Fig. 2.144: Transform attributes window
+Fig. 2.153: Transform attributes window

-plots, the axis of rotation can be set to any unit vector.
-When the Transform operator is applied to 2D plots, the axis of rotation should always be set to the Z-axis (0 0 1).
+When applying the Transform operator to plots, you probably want to make the origin the same as the center of the plot extents which can be found by looking at the axis annotations.
+When the Transform operator is applied to 3D plots, the axis of rotation can be set to any unit vector.
+When the Transform operator is applied to 2D plots, the axis of rotation should always be set to the Z-axis $(0\ 0\ 1)$.